mesonbuild/meson-python/docs/how-to-guides/config-settings.rst

 :ref:`how-to-guides-meson-args` guide for more examples.

-.. admonition:: Passing multiple settings
+.. admonition:: Older pip versions
    :class: caution

-   Please note that ``pip`` prior to 23.1 did not offer a way to set a build config setting to a list of strings: later values for the same key passed to ``--config-settings`` override earlier ones, effectively limiting the number of options that can be passed to each command invoked in the build process to one.
+   Please note that prior to version 23.1 ``pip`` did not support the ``-C`` short command line switch for the ``--config-settings`` options and did not offer a way to set a build config setting to a list of strings: later values for the same key passed to ``--config-settings`` override earlier ones, effectively limiting the number of options that can be passed to each command invoked in the build process to one.
 This limitation has been lifted in ``pip`` release 23.1.

 .. _build: https://pypa-build.readthedocs.io/en/stable/